 If you live in an area that is particularly prone to certain types of natural disasters (or man-made ones!) you are probably a little guilty of this fatal mistake.

 Whatever the signature disaster is in your area, they happen regularly enough that you are used to them, or if not you at least know what to expect.

 This is one of the worst things you can do.
 A “little” earthquake that finally brings the ceiling down on you will hurt you just as much as a magnitude 7.0 quake that rattles the foundations of the planet.

 A supercell, the 3rd one this week, finally drops the twister to rule them all, with precious little warning, and your house is swept off its foundations entirely.

-A Cat 1 hurricane, hardly worth getting out of bed over, grows to titanic strength crossing the narrow gap between the mainland and Cuba, now an annihilating Cat 5 mega-storm.
+A Cat 1 hurricane, hardly worth getting out of bed over, grows to titanic strength, now an annihilating Cat 5 mega-storm.

 A routine demonstration by extremist agitators takes a dark turn, their passion turning to uncontrollable anger then uncontainable fury in a span of minutes, with cracked skulls and burning cars as testament to the transformation.

 The above scenarios happen every single day, and every single time a disaster occurs.
 A victim is in there who thought it was just another day at the office, seen-one-seen-them-all.
 They paid with life or limb.
 Don’t be like them.

 When the balloon goes up, react accordingly.
 Better to be thought too cautious than to die or be maimed needlessly.
 If the best and brightest experts in their respective fields follow disaster response procedures like a second religion, you should too.